Tax season is around the corner. Real estate investors have many taxable assets to consider, from rental income to the property itself.

 These can include expenses such as:

 A good tip is to save all of the receipts for anything you buy that relates to your property.
-If you have to buy a new appliance, hire a landscaper, or take on a property manager to care for your tenant, you’ll want to keep a detailed record of the purchases to see if they can be written off at the end of the year.
+If you have to buy a new appliance, hire a landscaper, or take on a property manager to care for your resident, you’ll want to keep a detailed record of the purchases to see if they can be written off at the end of the year.

 While there are many rules to follow under the 1031 Exchange of the Internal Revenue Code (IRC), it may allow you to defer all of your capital gains when acquiring a new property.